CSVerbeek/CSVerbeek.github.io/_posts/2025-07-06-complex-angular-forms-deserve-their-own-classes.md

 }
 ```

 As you can see every instance of `PetFormGroup` will handle its own type changes logic and is encapsulated from other parts of the application.
-Also note that it's fully compatible with `FormGroup` expectations (both in code and templates)
+Also note that it's fully compatible with `FormGroup` expectations (both in code and templates).

+> 💡 Note: The logic you encapsulate in a FormGroup class isn’t limited to just reacting to valueChanges.
+You can use it to **enable or disable controls**, **add or remove validators dynamically**, **reset subsets of the form**, or **react to status changes** — anything related to managing the behavior of the form belongs here.
+This makes your form class the single source of truth for how the form behaves.

 In your Angular components `PetFormGroup` can be **part of** a larger form: